-When you receive email or phone calls, use social networking sites (e.g. Facebook), shop online or surf the Internet, you should be very cautious of scams that try to steal your personal information (identity theft), your money, or both.
+When you receive email or phone calls, use social networking sites, or shop or browse online, you should be very cautious of scams that try to steal your personal information (identity theft), your money, or both.

 Scams can contain the following: